ReScience/rescience.github.io/_posts/2018-08-03-Hathway-Goodman-post.md

 ---

-A new replication has just been published in neuroscience: *[Re] Spike Timing Dependent Plasticity Finds the Start of Repeating Patterns in Continuous Spike Trains*, Pamela Hatway & Dan F. M. Goodman, ReScience volume 4, issue 1, article number 6, 2018.
+A new replication has just been published in neuroscience: *[Re] Spike Timing Dependent Plasticity Finds the Start of Repeating Patterns in Continuous Spike Trains*, Pamela Hathway & Dan F. M. Goodman, ReScience volume 4, issue 1, article number 6, 2018.